Table of Contents

 In this command:

-represents the user account you intend to delete.[options]
+usernamerepresents the user account you intend to delete.[options]are additional parameters that modify the behavior ofuserdel.

 Example